hyejinggu/emotionWeather-backend/README.md

 ## 🌟 Features

-- QR 생성 및 링크 공유 기능
+- Generate QR codes for group sharing
-- 감정 입력 (현재 / 몇 시간 후) 인터페이스
+- Input your current or future emotional state (via emoji)
-- 감정 데이터를 PostgreSQL에 저장
+- Store all emotion data in PostgreSQL
-- OpenAI API를 활용한 감정 피드백 생성
+- Generate warm, empathetic feedback using the OpenAI API
-- 같은 QR 그룹 사용자들의 감정을 기반으로 결과 요약 및 시각화
+- Summarize and visualize group-wide emotional trends

 ---